simplg/api-scrap-pw/README.md

 You have one api endpoint which have a mandated argument tf that can take only one of the two values: "1" or "7".
 /?tf=1 for the last 24 hours result and /?tf=7 for the last 7 days result.
 The result is a json object with two lists, one which is the first 10 value for percentage price changes and the other is the last 10.

+# Docker
+The app can also be built into a container.